close

 Example 3.31.
 Connection within JShell

-Example 3.31, “ Connection within JShell ”: If you skipped specifying a connection to connect to at startup, you may always initiate a connection using the method coremedia.connect.
+Example 3.31, “ Connection within JShell ”: You may always initiate a connection using the method coremedia.connect.
 Just as for the initial connection, the connection is available via coremedia.connection afterwards.

 Note, that coremedia.connection and all related fields like coremedia.cr (ContentRepository) will always only refer to the latest established connection.
 You may open several connections in parallel, but you need to store them in your own variables.